teknoir/teknoir.github.io/docs/avangard/troubleshooting.md

 **Create http tunnel to device**
 1. Browse to [devices](https://console.teknoir.cloud/_/devices/)
 2. Choose namespace
-3. Click on edit the device (the pen icon)
+3. Click on the device name
 4. Enable tunneling, and if there is no devstudio tunnel already click `+ Add`, to add a devstudio tunnel
 5. Fill in:
-    * type: internal
+    * type: internal http
     * name: devstudio
-    * host: devstudio
+    * target: devstudio
     * port: 1880

 **Open Devstudio running on the device**